Comparing the motion of dark matter and standard model particles on cosmological scales: Methods

+The aim is to use cosmological data to constrain the strength of a possible fifth force, denoted by $\Gamma$, acting on dark matter.
+From Eq.~\eqref{eq:Euler} and neglecting the subdominant friction term $\theta$, we obtain

+Hence, $\Gamma$ can be directly constrained from measurements of $V$ and $\Psi$.
+Note that if instead of assuming that the velocity of galaxies is fully driven by the velocity of dark matter halos, we account for a fraction of baryons that obey Euler's equation, the galaxy velocity becomes a weighted average of the dark matter velocity and of the baryon velocity (denoted by $V_{\rm b}$): $V_{\rm g}=xV_{\rm dm}+(1-x)V_{\rm b}$, where $x=\rho_{\rm dm}/(\rho_{\rm dm}+\rho_{\rm b})\simeq 0.8$.
+In this case, as shown in Supplementary Discussion~\hyperref[app:velocity]{3}, $\Gamma$ is replaced by $x\Gamma$ in Eq.~\eqref{eq:Gamma_V}.
+This degrades the constraints on $\Gamma$ by a factor $x$.

-Galaxy surveys and weak lensing surveys cannot measure directly the velocity field $\mathbf{V}(\bk,z)$ and the Weyl potential $\Psi_W(\bk,z)=\Psi(\bk,z)$ that enter into Euler's equation~\eqref{eq:Euler}.
-However, the time evolution of these two fields can be measured from the galaxy correlation function and the galaxy-galaxy lensing correlation function.
-More precisely, spectroscopic redshift surveys like the Sloan Digital Sky Survey (SDSS)\,\footnote{\url{https://www.sdss.org}} and the WiggleZ Dark Energy Survey\,\footnote{\url{https://wigglez.swin.edu.au/site/forward.html}} measure the growth rate of structure as a function of redshift $\hat{f}(z)=f(z)\sigma_8(z)$, where $f(z)=\mathrm d\ln \delta/\mathrm d\ln a$ and $\sigma_8(z)$ denotes the amplitude of density perturbations in spheres of 8\,$h^{-1}$Mpc.
-The function $\hat{f}(z)$ governs the evolution of velocities at late time, once radiation is negligible
+Galaxy surveys and weak lensing surveys cannot measure directly the velocity potential $V(\bk,z)$ and the Weyl potential $\Psi_W(\bk,z)=\Psi(\bk,z)$ that enter into Eq.~\eqref{eq:Gamma_V}.
+However, the time evolution of these two fields can be measured and used to constrain $\Gamma$.
+More precisely, the velocity potential at redshift $z$ can be written in terms of an initial velocity at $z_*$ as